Is it Better to Buy or Lease a Car? A Real-World Guide to Car Ownership.

 At the end of a lease period, you give up the keys and receive absolutely no return on your payments.
 For some, this is acceptable.
 Trading up for a newer vehicle every few years is exactly what makes a lease so attractive for many.
 Leasing can be an exciting prospect, and may provide more emotional satisfaction – if you love that new car smell and want to always drive one of the newest models available, car leases are ideal.

-Although pure car leasing does not build any equity, it offers the excitement of driving a new car without as many commitments.
-Leasing is typically more flexible.
-Lease terms can often be broken with minimal penalties if you need to back out of the lease.
-And if decide you want to keep your leased vehicle at the end of the lease period, you can simply pay the residual cost to the dealer and take on ownership.
+Although pure car leasing does not build any equity, it offers the excitement of driving a new car without as many commitments and is typically more flexible.
+If you decide you want to keep your leased vehicle at the end of the lease period, you can simply pay the residual cost to the dealer and take on ownership.

 How much you plan on driving the new car is hugely important to the buying decision.
-The amount of miles you are permitted to drive in a leased car is generally limited.
-Since the cost of a lease is determined by depreciated value of a car, then the amount of miles you drive in that car is going to dramatically alter the cost of the lease.
+Since the cost of a lease is determined by the depreciated value of a car, then the amount of miles you drive in that car is going to dramatically alter the cost of the lease.

 Most car lease deals specify the maximum amount of miles you can drive per year.
-The number of miles varies with ease lease, but typically the number is within the 12,000-15,000 mile range.
+The number of miles varies with each lease, but typically the number is within the 12,000-15,000 mile range.

 One great benefit of leasing a car is the relative absence of maintenance fees.
 Since the lease payments only cover the depreciation of the car over time, mechanical issues are generally covered by the dealer’s service center (assuming it wasn’t explicitly caused by the driver).